anniepates/anniepates.github.io/index.md

 ## About My Project

-The research project I am joining focuses on using generative AI to manipulate 3D models without sacrificing the functionality of the object once fabricated for use in the real world.
-My project involves using natural language processing to classify objects by end use.
-The goal is to match user queries to the appropriate database model and make appropriate adjustments based on followup queries.
-I will be matching queries to models in the Thingiverse database to create a wide variety of objects.
+The larger research project I am joining focuses on segmenting 3D models to allow for personalization without sacrificing the functionality of the object once fabricated for use in the real world.
+My work involves using natural language processing to identify important features in model descriptions.
+The goal is to match overlapping keywords in object descriptions with overlapping segments in the 3D meshes to identify related objects that may not be adequately labeled.
+This will allow user queries to find a better range of potential models.
 I am very excited to join in the accessibility focus of Prof. Hofmann's lab- I will also be including models from the NIH 3D database to enable fabrication of assitive devices.

 [My Final Report](files/finalreport.pdf)